QuEraComputing/bloqade-python/README.md

 ```

 From here there will be different methods and properties that you can use to build your program.
 For example,
-you can start to add atom sites to your program by selecting `add_position` method or `add_positions` method.
+you can start to add atom sites to your program by selecting `add_position` method or `add_position` method.

 ```python
 from bloqade import start